apache/orc/site/_docs/java-tools.md

   : Include files that do not end in `.orc`

 `-m,--maxSize <bytes>`
-  : Maximum size in bytes for each output part; enables multi-file output under `--output`
+  : Maximum size in bytes for each output part; enables multi-file output under `--output`.
+    Must be a positive integer — a value of `0`, a negative value, or a non-numeric value causes the tool to exit with an error.

 `-o,--output <path>`
-  : Output ORC filename (single-file mode) or output directory (when `--maxSize` is set)
+  : Output ORC filename (single-file mode) or output directory (when `--maxSize` or
+    `--preserveStructure` is set)

+`--overwrite`
+  : If the output directory already exists and is non-empty, delete its contents
+    before writing merged part files.
+Only applies to multi-file output modes (`--maxSize` and `--preserveStructure`).
+Without this flag, the tool aborts with an error when the output directory is non-empty so that existing data is not silently destroyed.
+Intentionally provided as long-form only to avoid confusion with `-o,--output`.

+`-p,--preserveStructure`
+  : Mirror the input directory structure under `--output`.
+Every directory that directly
+    contains ORC files (a "leaf" directory, e.g. a Hive partition path such as `d=2025-04-25/h=01`) is merged independently and written to the corresponding relative path under `--output`.
+Works with any nesting depth.
+Requires exactly one input directory.
+Hidden files/directories (names starting with `_` or `.`, such as `_SUCCESS` or `_temporary`) are always skipped to match Hive/Spark conventions.
+A directory that contains both ORC files and subdirectories is rejected.

 Merge into one ORC file: